 Tony is our representative to the library commission and is also the Publicity chairperson.
 He is an active member of the South Bay community.
-He is a Real Estate Agent by day and a passionate chef by night.
+He is a Real Estate Agent by day and a chef by night.
 He has two young kids in elementary school.
 The library is his family's go-to place for all the new story books and the kids love reading, too.
-Tony loves the COOKING section at the library which is where he got his mad cooking skills.
+Tony loves the Cooking section of the library.
 He volunteers in the City of Torrance as a Planning Commissioner and UCI Alumni Association member.
-He believes firmly "you make a living by what you get, you make a life by what you give."

 Previous Board Members